TheCamBloch/JetsonFingerMouse/README.md

 <img src="https://lh3.googleusercontent.com/pw/AIL4fc-LWDWeD4-Q9lskQttd-U6RKPfndc9yJ5jEdtTdrtAtuSBJ5-fIBjuscIxc6L6xHbS4CPL914uYweecFvCJ1b_785LUXDdry_9pkyR1fqGJHlOL9Q=w2400" alt="Running the model" align="center"/>

 ## How it works
 This model is a retrained version of `ssd_mobilenet_v2`.
-I took pictures of my hand in various positions and labeled it using the `camera-capture tool`.
+I took pictures of my hand in various positions and labeled it using the `camera-capture` tool.
 Then, using `train_ssd.py`, I utilized transfer learning to teach the network.
 As for the main python file, I used the Center attribute of the network's detections to be passed into `pyautogui.moveTo()`.